 The game begins on the title screen, with a new version of “Dearly Beloved” as usual.
 Here, PSP owners will be given the option to install the game to memory, which they should absolutely do if they’re able as load times in this game can be horrendous without it.
 After you’re done that step and start your game, you’ll be asked to select your difficulty, and if you’ve already got a save folder, you’re given the option to skip the tutorials.
 I absolutely recommend you skip the tutorial in your second and third folders, because the tutorial does not change in later attempts.
 You don’t, say, take control of a different character in later tutorials, so just push it aside!

 Difficulty in this game ranges from Beginner to Proud in the original Japanese, Beginner to Critical in versions from the International release on.
 While Critical Mode has a few irregularities compared to Proud (you gain half HP, can use EXP Zero, and start with two more Command Slots – more on that in a moment), the end result isn’t quite the nuanced or do-or-die as the original KH2:FM+ Critical Mode.
 It’s just a Very Hard difficulty.
 As in the KH1 and 2, the high difficulties make it easier to unlock the “secret ending,” but be aware: there is far, far more at stake in BBS’ secret ending than the concept trailers of old.
 You might very well say that this so-called “secret ending” is the game’s real ending.
 BBS:FM acknowledged this by making the ending available in Beginner for the first time in the series, and the difficulty to unlock it was lowered across the board.
-On the other hand, Critical doesn’t lower the bar as much as it has in the past.
+Critical doesn’t lower the bar as much as it has in the past, but that’s arguably because Proud was already pretty low!
 If you’re playing the Vanilla release, I recommend you play on Proud or higher with all three characters: the demands of Standard mode are simply too damn high for something as essential as the game’s proper ending!
 Take it from someone who took the long road!